gaperez64/epad/README.md

 ## (Wrong) design choices
 - We are only encoding systems, so no disjunctions.
-- Variables are quantified over the integers for now.
-This is a bit off since after an affine change of variables we go to natural numbers instead.
-To remediate this, we are asking that a system of linear constraints is always given to represent that domain of the variables explicitly.
-(That is, working on a system of divisibilities with no further constraints implicitly tells the library that we have changed from integers to naturals as domain.)
+- Variables are quantified over the naturals, not the integers.
 - Everything is tuples (of tuples).
 - We don't encode Ax = b but rather Ax - b = 0 and the last "coefficient" is the constant in the polynomial.
 Similar weirdness applies to inequalities.